By Sanjar Valiyev

 Uzbekistan: A New Model for Reform in the Muslim World?

 Dramatic and important changes are taking place in Central Asia.
 For more than a year the region’s historic core and geopolitical focal point has been immersed in a whirlwind of reform without precedent in the region.
 At a time when one-man rule has been reinforced in China and Russia, when the rule of law is in abeyance in countries as diverse as South Africa and Venezuela, and when most Muslim majority societies appear to be receding into a new authoritarianism informed by religious ideology, Uzbekistan has instituted reforms that are ambitious in aim and extensive in scope.

 It is far too early to say how it will all come out, or even how far it will go.
 But there is little doubt that that the current reforms are all organized around solid commitment to the rule of law, the rights of citizens, elective governance, an open market economy, religious tolerance, cordial relations with the great powers without sacrificing sovereignty, and a new embrace of the Central Asian region itself as an actor on the world state.
 It’s time for the world to take stock of this startling development.

-April 19th, 2016, The CACI Analyst
+April 16, 2018, the CACI Analyst

-April 1st, 2016, The CACI Analyst
+April 10, 2018, the CACI Analyst

 March 22, 2018, the CACI Analyst